-- 1. Upon Paramedic crew arrival - A. Attending paramedic will proceed to the patient's side and initiate intraosseous (IO) line per Venous Access: IO Protocol and ACLS interventions as indicated - B. EMT-Basic or Non-Crew Chief Paramedic will deploy the cardiac monitor including defibrillation pads, QCPR meter, SpO2 monitor and ETCO2 adaptor - 2.
-EMT-Basic or Non-Crew Chief will prepare IVF for infusion then assume ready position to assume ventilations at the next position change following 200 compressions cycle of CPR and enter same rotation through positions with first responders - 3.
+- 1. Upon Paramedic crew arrival - A. Attending paramedic will proceed to the patient's side and initiate intravenous (IV) or Parenteral Access: Venous-Extremity and ACLS interventions as indicated - B. After current round of compressions completed and AED has delivered shock or noted non-shockable rhythm, EMT-Basic or Non-Crew Chief Paramedic will deploy the cardiac monitor including Medic defibrillation pads, CPR feedback device, SpO2 monitor and ETCO2 adaptor - EMT-Basic or Non-Crew Chief will prepare IVF for infusion then assume ready position to assume ventilations at the next position change following 200 compressions cycle of CPR and enter same rotation through positions with first responders - 3.
 While rapid defibrillation is the treatment of choice for ventricular fibrillation, CPR should be performed on all adult unwitnessed cardiac arrests regardless of initial rhythm for at least 200 compressions prior to defibrillation attempt - 4.
 For pediatric ventricular fibrillation arrest, early defibrillation is more important - A. Ventricular fibrillation is seen in cardiomyopathies, myocarditis, hypoxia, or intoxication - B. Airway control and oxygenation are of paramount importance - C. Pediatric patients in cardiac arrest from a medical etiology should not be expeditiously carried to the ambulance when it arrives - i.
 For maximum survival benefit, resuscitative efforts should be conducted on the scene with two or more rescuers performing CPR - D. Resuscitation and transport should be performed on all pediatric cardiac arrest patients regardless of etiology medical or trauma - E. Indicated ALS medications should be administered for both pediatric medical and trauma arrest - 5.
 Ensure every 20th compression is being counted aloud ("20", "40", "60", ...) - 6.
 "Pre-charge defibrillator" with compression #180 - 7.
 Palpate femoral pulse compressions #180 200 - 8.
 Analyze rhythm immediately following compression #200: - A. For ventricular fibrillation or ventricular tachycardia without a pulse immediately defibrillate @ 150 J - B. For asystole or PEA immediately resume compressions and disarm defibrillator - i.
 Ensure providers have rotated positions - A. For perfusing rhythm, immediately initiate post-resuscitation care - 9.
 Repeat 5 through 8 as indicated by rhythm every 200 compressions - 10.
-Perform ventilations at a rate of 6 ventilations/minute (adults) 12/minute pediatrics < 14-years - 11.
+Perform ventilations at a rate of 6 ventilations/minute (adults) 12/minute pediatrics $\leq$ 14-vears - 11.
 The Captain or designee will initiate documentation and continue throughout the resuscitation period on the scene